© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Boughrood Castle is a scheduled monument protected by Cadw under reference RD072.
 View the official record →

-Boughrood Castle is a motte-and-bailey earthwork located in Radnorshire, Wales, representing Norman defensive settlement in the Welsh Marches during the twelfth century.
+Boughrood Castle is a motte-and-bailey fortification located in Radnorshire, Wales, dating to the Norman period following the late eleventh-century conquest and colonisation of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD072.

 Boughrood Castle dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Boughrood Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD072.